ibmcb/cbtool/README.md

 ```
 (MYCLOUD) typelist
-AIs with the following types can be attached to to this experiment (Cloud TESTPDM) :
+AIs with the following types can be attached to to this experiment (Cloud MYSIMCLOUD) :

 synthetic:
+  bonnie (default, full)
   btest (default)
   coremark (default)
   ddgen (default)